Get a free, no obligation personal loan quote with rates as low as 9.99%

 Home Equity Loan

-One way would be to take out a home equity loan, which allows you to borrow against the equity in your home.
-Your home collateralizes the loan, and the loan amount is based on the home’s value.
+One way to use your equity is to take out a home equity loan.
+This financing option allows you to borrow against the equity in your home, which collateralizes the loan, and the loan amount is based on the home’s value.

 The lender will provide you with a lump sum of money, which you can use to pay your property taxes.
 Then, you’ll repay your loan in regular installments, along with interest.